Biltmore Homespun: From Raw Wool to Finished Fabric

 A carding machine at Biltmore Industries.

-Carding not only untangles and aligns the fibers, but also blends colors if different dyed wools are mixed.
+Carding not only untangles and aligns the fibers but also further blends colors if different dyed wools are mixed.

 Step 8: The Spinning Mule